TJCAviation/B787-9-CPDLC/README.md

 ### Game Content User

-The Horizon Simulations 787-9 was created under the Microsoft's "Game Content Usage RUles" using assets from Microsoft Flight Simulator 2020.
+The Horizon Simulations 787-9 was created under the Microsoft's "Game Content Usage Rules" using assets from Microsoft Flight Simulator 2020.
 It is not affiliated, associated, authorized, ednorsed by with Mictosoft

 ### Disclamer